BluFedora/BifrostEngine/docs/notes/API_Design_Musings.md

   uint8_t header;
   char    event_data[...];

-All events should be trivially destuctable. (otherwise we need to keep track of a dtor for all events regardless of if it's needed)
+All events should be trivially destructible. (otherwise we need to keep track of a dtor for all events regardless of if it's needed)
 String Data can be stored inline to the EventBuffer.

 There needs to be a way to signify the event has been captured / cancelled.
-This feature must be independent of Gamestate / Behavior order in some way (EventHanlder layers???).
+This feature must be independent of Gamestate / Behavior order in some way (EventHandler layers???).

 If we limit the amount of events to 32 or less then the type can be a flag adn event handlers can just "filter" out what it listens to.
 Otherwise we need a lot of lists of each type of listener / checking each listener for the type it wants.